Dear Campers, Parents, Staff, Alums & Friends,

 >LENGTHY EXPLANATION OF CAMPER HEALTH CARE AT CAMP

->INFO RE: COMMUNICATION BEFORE AND D
+>INFO RE: COMMUNICATION BEFORE AND DURING THE SUMMER

 >DISCUSSION ABOUT FOOD AT CAMP